Title

 PII can pose a risk for identity theft, which can have financial, professional, criminal, and personal consequences (DiNardi 2022), as criminals can get loans and credit card in other people’s names, as well as commit crimes under the guise of other people’s identities.
 This can result in reputation loss and loss of opportunities.

-In addition, the leak of PII can also pose a safety risk, as criminals can identify the likely locations of specific individuals if performing targeted crimes.
+A leak of PII can also pose a safety risk, as criminals can identify the likely locations of specific individuals if performing targeted crimes.
+In addition, a leak of PII might breach patients’ trust in an organization’s ability to keep their data safe and therefore may be less interested in engaging with the organization.

 PII risk involves identity theft: creation of financial documents in someone else's name or criminal activity in someone else's name and safety risk: specific individuals can be found